The Beat (TV series)

-The Beat is an American drama television series which was produced by Viacom Productions.
+The Beat is an American drama television series produced by Viacom Productions.
 It premiered on UPN on March 21, 2000, and ended after only six episodes a month later on April 25.
 Seven additional episodes were produced although they were never broadcast.

 Premise

 The series focuses on the day-to-day experiences of two uniformed police officers, Mike Dorrigan and Zane Marinelli, of the NYPD and their attempts to deal with day-to-day life with their girlfriends Elizabeth and Beatrice, and work in New York City.